em00k/next-zxdb-downloader/readme.md

 ------------------------------------------

-Big props to Remy for his .http, which was influenced by Nihirash's NextExplorer. httpfile was a modified fork of httpbank for use with NextZXDB, which is no longer needed.
+Big props to Remy for his .http, which was influenced by Nihirash's NextExplorer.

 Without Remy's work this would not be possible. https://github.com/remy/next-http